 I think of photography as an accumulative experience.
 The more I work at it the more I see the world around me.
 It makes me slow down and appreciate the subtleties, the time of day and the color of the light.
 Early morning is my first choice.
 Its warm, soft, directional light helps bring out the form and texture of the landscape.
 But it doesn’t last.
 Everything around us is changing, that is why I feel so strongly about photographing Bucks County and the surrounding area.
 It’s my attempt to preserve what I see and find so satisfying.

-Beth Carrick (EMC), web consultant and former vice-president of STHS
+Beth Carrick (EMC), former vice-president and web consultant of STHS

 Richard Todd Halblieb (RTH), site manager for Flyway Excavating, Inc.